lirantal/essential-nodejs-security-book/manuscript/session-management.md

 Fingerprinting is an field in security which attempts to identify the services and their versions that power a service based on how they work and what they send.
 For example, a common PHP web application sets the cookie name to PHPSESSION, providing an attacker with a head-start of knowing already which platform is powering a web application, how and where to focus the vector of attack.
 In such cases, the attacker had already gathered information on the system without needing to do anything.

-In NodeJS case, ExpressJS's session middleware defaults to a cookie with a name of *connect.sid*.
+In Node.js case, ExpressJS's session middleware defaults to a cookie with a name of *connect.sid*.
 In attempt to hide this information from the outside world we can change the cookie name to anything else:

 ```js